Knowi enables visualization, warehousing, and reporting automation from Oracle along with other structured and unstructured datasources.

 Query

-Step1: Query using a visual builder or query editor
+Set up Query using a visual builder or query editor.

 Step 2: Define data execution strategy by using any of the following two options:

-- Direct Execution: Directly execute the Query on the original Datasource, without any storage in between.
+- Direct Execution: Directly execute the Query on the original Oracle datasource, without any storage in between.
 In this case, when a widget is displayed, it will fetch the data in real-time from the underlying Datasource.

 Step 3: Click on the Preview button to analyze the results of your Query and fine-tune the desired output, if required.